AadharT/Image-Captioning-UI/README.md

 ![AC Logo](aclogo.png)

-Contains control and vision package for the year 2019, built on ROS kinetic and openCV.
+Give us an image and we will give you a "catchy" caption for it.Build on .Net and model trained on keras.
+Easy to use and fun.
 ## ![Build Status](https://travis-ci.org/dwyl/esta.svg?branch=master)

 # Clone this repository